-Food Travel Awakens the Senses
+1. Food Travel Awakens the Senses

 Have you ever noticed how even the faint aroma of something you ate on a vacation instantly takes you back to the moment you experienced it.
 Tasting an Argentinian Malbec transports me to a tasting room in Mendoza.
 The smell of galangal and lime instantly brings to mind the Thai cooking class we took in Chiang Mai.

 Without it there is no authentic travel experience.
 It’s the times we congregate around a dinner table with newly formed friends, get invited to lunch with a local family or take time for a picnic in a vineyard that we remember the most.

-Good Food is Worth It
+4. Good Food is Worth It

-I read a lot of blog posts and travel articles about how to save money on food while traveling and how to avoid street food so as not to get sick, and it makes me sad to think of all the amazing things I would have missed out on in a country if I had taken that advice.
+I read a lot of blog posts and travel articles about how to save money on food while traveling and how to avoid street food so as not to get sick.
+It makes me sad to think of all the amazing things I would have missed out on in a country if I had taken that advice.